joncodo/RWCodeKata/README.md

 ## Todo

+- [ ] Save the backup in an actual JSON formatted column
 - [ ] Backup the data by card and not by full data store
 - [ ] Create a gif in the readme that shows it all working
 - [ ] Force my ruby version for all users